AdobeDocs/experience-platform.en/help/catalog/datasets/create.md

 >
 >For more information on sandboxes in [!DNL Platform], see the [sandbox overview documentation](../../sandboxes/home.md).

-All requests that contain a payload (POST, PUT, PATCH) require an additional header.
-POST and PUT requests require the `Content-Type: application/json` header.
-A PATCH request requires the `Content-Type: application/json+patch` header.
+All requests that contain a payload (POST, PUT, PATCH) require an additional `Content-Type: application/json` header.
+For JSON+PATCH requests, the `Content-Type` should be `application/json-patch+json`.

 ## Tutorial